jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_advisory_4x.md

 ```

-- Average of 0.87% of landings; primarily other Crustacea (crab and lobster)
+- Historical average of 0.87% of landings; primarily other Crustacea (crab and lobster)

 ## Environmental and climate change considerations